-The procedures outlined throughout this chapter determine the specific steps in the NEPA process where there are opportunities for public involvement.
+The procedures outlined throughout this P&P determine the specific steps in the NEPA process where there are opportunities for public involvement.

-8.12 NEPA PUBLIC PARTICIPATION REGULATION
+12.1 NEPA PUBLIC PARTICIPATION REGULATION

-NEPA regulation9 requires that Subrecipients and Successful Applicants conduct the steps defined in Table 8 to ensure public participation.
+NEPA regulation14 requires that Subrecipients and Successful Applicants conduct the steps defined in Table 8 to ensure public participation.
 DED will review these elements to ensure compliance.